Skip to content

 Energy

 The limit adds an energy \(E(x)\) where \(x\) is the scalar joint angle (its exact meaning is given in Meaning of \(x\)).
-Let \(l,u\) be lower/upper limits and \(s\) be limit/strength.
+The effective bounds are computed from the user-specified limits and the initial angle:

 For normal range width (\(u>l\)):